 As of this writing, the Dynamic Media Viewers extension is only available if the Experience Platform Tags Property is created for development.

-After the extensions are installed and setup, at minimum, the following five extensions (four if you are not tracking video) will be listed in the Extensions > Installed area.
+After the extensions are installed and setup, at minimum, the following five extensions (four if you are not tracking video) are listed in the Extensions > Installed area.

 In Experience Platform Tags, create Data Elements and Rules that are necessary for tracking Dynamic Media viewers.